-The fourth public review draft of the UBL 2.1 specification is published as a zip archive in the http://docs.oasis-open.org/ubl/prd4-UBL-2.1/ directory.
-Unzipping this archive creates a directory named prd4-UBL-2.1 containing a master DocBook XML file (UBL-2.1.xml), a generated hypertext version of this file (UBL-2.1.html), a generated PDF version of this file (UBL-2.1.pdf), and a number of subdirectories.
+The UBL 2.1 specification is published as a zip archive in the http://docs.oasis-open.org/ubl/os-UBL-2.1/ directory.
+Unzipping this archive creates a directory named os-UBL-2.1 containing a master DocBook XML file (UBL-2.1.xml), a generated hypertext version of this file (UBL-2.1.html), a generated PDF version of this file (UBL-2.1.pdf), and a number of subdirectories.
 The files in these subdirectories, linked to from UBL-2.1.xml, UBL-2.1.html, and UBL-2.1.pdf, contain the various normative and informational pieces of the 2.1 release.
 A description of each subdirectory is given below.
 Note that while the UBL-2.1.xml file is the "original" of this specification, it may not be viewable in all currently available web browsers.